Snapshot virtual tour

 The Big Woods Trail goes through the most varied terrain in the park.
 This loop may feature a wildflower carpet in spring, cool shade in summer, and brilliant fall colors.
 The trail takes its name from the remnant of Big Woods landscapes in the area.

-Office & Nature Store
+Office and Nature Store

 Sakatah Lake State Park features 62 wooded campsites, 14 of which have electricity.
 Each site has a picnic table and fire ring.
 If you have questions about sites and your equipment, call the park for help selecting the most appropriate site.
 Campsites can be reserved up to 120 days in advance.
 The park has one camper cabin.

-Shower Building
+Shower building

 The modern restroom building services the park's 62 semi-modern campsites and camper cabin from early May to mid-October.
 Amenities include sinks, flush toilets, showers, mirrors and electrical outlets.
 Information and interpretive messages are posted on the kiosk next to the building.

-Restroom Interior
+Restroom interior

 Amenities include sinks, flush toilets, shower, mirrors and electrical outlets.
 The modern restroom building services the park's 62 semi-modern campsites and camper cabin from early May to mid-October.
 The park is known for the cleanliness of its facilities.